bilals12/website/content/posts/hooky.md

 - below most security tools.
 - before system calls enter kernel mode.
--t he foundation that higher-level Windows APIs rely on.
+- the foundation that higher-level Windows APIs rely on.

 what makes this particularly threatening: